-- over the long term (rolling 10-year periods), to achieve a return after tax and investment fees, that exceeds inflation by 1.25% p.a. (revised down from 2.0% p.a. effective 31 March 2022). - over a rolling three-year period, to achieve a Scheme return (gross of tax and investment fees) that exceeds the Composite Benchmark Return by 1.0% p.a. (revised down from 1.25% p.a. effective 31 March 2022). - over a rolling three-year period, to achieve a return (gross of tax and investment fees) in each asset class that exceeds the relevant benchmark index return.
+- over rolling 10-year periods, to achieve a return after tax and investment fees that exceeds inflation by 1.25% p.a. - over a rolling three-year period, to achieve a Scheme return (gross of tax and investment fees) that exceeds the Composite Benchmark Return by 1.0% p.a. - over a rolling three-year period, to achieve a return (gross of tax and investment fees) in each asset class that exceeds the relevant benchmark index return.